remla25-team21/operation/README.md

 **Long Term Fix**

-We plan to eventually change `app-service` to accomodate environment variables which should allow users to freely change ports via `docker-compose.yml` file.
+We plan to eventually change `app-service` to accommodate environment variables, which should allow users to freely change ports via the `docker-compose.yml` file.

 ## Activity Tracking